 Unable to move or stand unassisted, my husband and a wheelchair were my only forms of movement and transportation in the days leading up to my surgery.
 “In good times and bad“ was definitely put to test, as well as my tolerance for pain.

 I hoped and prayed with all my might that my neurosurgeon would successfully put “Humpty Dumpty” back together again so that I would not be sentenced to a wheelchair for the rest of my earthly years.
 I refused to accept that possibility.

 Flat out on a hospital bed like a turtle on its back, I had never felt so helpless.
-The streams of tears flowed without restraint as I lay alone in that dark hospital room in the surreal reality I found myself.
-There is no dignity in paralysis, in the using of a bedpan or in receiving sponge baths by complete strangers including one male nurse which was super out of my comfort level.
+The streams of tears flowed as I lay alone in that dark hospital room in the surreal reality I found myself.
+There is no dignity in paralysis, in the use of a bedpan or in receiving sponge baths by complete strangers including one male nurse which was super out of my comfort level.
 But, what other choice did I have?
-I refused to accept this as my rest-of-my-life reality.
+I refused to accept this state as my rest-of-my-life reality.

 I was in and out of a pain-induced trance of sorts, experiencing some truly powerful revelations about myself and my life–about balance and honoring oneself–like in the airline safety instructions of putting on your own oxygen mask first.

 Silver lining, lemonade out of lemons…always.
 It is a choice, and one that I choose.